 Other things to consider beyond the view include the trees that are on and around the block.
 This is about more than just having your view blocked, but also things like bushfire safety, the protection of native plants and trees, and avoiding having your roof and gutters blocked from what they drop.

 There is a certain appeal about living in a place that is hard to access and away from the hustle and bustle of everyday life, neighbours and door knockers.
 The added privacy and ‘retreat’ like feel is another of the reasons steep slope builds can be so popular.
 It’s important when approaching a steep slope that the access to the site is taken into consideration, not just for building machinery, trucks and materials, but long term for driveway access and any future work that might be considered.

 There are many different ways to approach building a house on a steep build and each comes with its own financial factors.
 An expert builder with experience in steep slopes can help recommend the best way to work with the slope, making it an advantage to your final product, and helping balance the cost of what you can afford with the vision that you have for the house.

 Instead of jumping straight into getting plans drawn up and designs done for your dream home on your steep block, consult an experienced builder and include them in the process from the start.
 They will be able to consult on all the above considerations and so much more to help with the initial planning and design phases.
 This will save you time, money and the potential heartache of having an incredible design that may not be functional on the steep slope.

+There are other important factors to consider when building on a steep site like building heights and boundary set backs amongst other things.
 We are experts in sloping block builds on the Sunshine Coast, you can check our designs below for proof.
 So here's your next step.
 Give us a call on (07) 5476 8690 and speak to one of our builders.
 We are more than happy to answer any of your questions or do a free site visit to give you further ideas and help in deciding on your build.